-Propane expands $1\frac{1}{2}$ percent for every ten degrees of increase in temperature.
+Propane expands 11⁄2 percent for every ten degrees of increase in temperature.
 It is imperative to leave sufficient space inside the container to allow for natural expansion of gas during warmer weather.

 The main shut off valve must be kept closed at all times unless you are using the propane system or filling the propane cylinder.
-When the cylinder is disconnected from the hose, install the valve cover that is attached to the container.
+When the cylinder is disconnected from the hose, install the valve cover that is attached to the "Use propane only" label (Canada only Label container.

 Close the propane cylinder main shut off valve by hand tightening only.
-Use of tools creates a potential to over tighten the valve (damaging the interior seals on the cylinder valve seat).
+Use of tools create a potential to over tighten the valve (damaging the interior seals on the cylinder valve seat).
 If this type of damage occurs, the cylinder will not close properly.